mobicycle/Edison_Bluemix_HANA/node-red.md

   Click the Generate API Key
   COPY AND SAVE the display API Key and Token

-  Double-click the blue Send to Watson IoT Platform node in Verify that Authentication = Bluemix Service
+  ###2Double-click the blue Send to Watson IoT Platform node in
+  Verify that Authentication = Bluemix Service
   Paste the Device Type
   Paste the Device ID